Now serving as Chief AI Officer at Ondaro · Forbes Technology Council Member

 $ sudo gitlab-runner start

 Next we will create a new environment in GitLab.
-To do so go to environments, new and enter the name you want to use for your remote server.
+To do so go to Environments > New and enter the name you want to use for your remote server.

-Now let’s create a project (repository) in GitLab and create our .gitlab-ci.yml file.
-The .gitlab-ci.yml file contians all of the instructions for our pipelines in GitLab and from this file we can configure our deployments.
+Now let's create a project (repository) in GitLab and create our .gitlab-ci.yml file.
+The .gitlab-ci.yml file contains all of the instructions for our pipelines in GitLab and from this file we can configure our deployments.
 Below we specify the environment and add the when: manual configuration so that we can manually trigger our deployments.
-To

 stages: